jeslynzhou/Pawllywood/README.md

 In our second milestone, we have integrated the core features of the app: Profile, Library, and Forum features, with the home screen to display users’ pets profiles.
 Upon creating an account, users will be redirected to the home screen.
 There is a navigation bar at the bottom of the screen to help users easily navigate through profile, notebook, home, library, and forum screens.

-- **Profile Feature** (for managing user account): The profile screen will store users’ basic information: Username, profile picture, and bio description.
-Users can edit their profile info by clicking on the ‘Edit Profile’ Button and update their new info.
+- **Profile Screen** (for managing user account):  The profile screen will store users’ basic information: Username, profile picture, and bio description.
+Users can edit their profile info by pressing on the ‘Edit Profile’ Button and update their new info.
 Additionally, users can add more pet profiles with a simple click ‘Add Pet’, just fill in the space and you now have a new pet!
-You can view your pets and posts in ‘My Pets’ and ‘My Posts’, and also have ‘Friends’, ‘Message’, ‘Notification’ features that will be implemented in the next milestones.
+Users can view their pets and posts in ‘My Pets’ and ‘My Posts’.
+Inside ‘My Pets’, users can view the list in 02 view modes, ‘Current’ and ‘Archived‘, the details of users’ current pets will be displayed in the home screen, while the archived one can be viewed in the archived pets list.
 Press the ‘Log out’ button and users will be prompted with a modal to confirm logging out.

-- **Home Screen** (for displaying pet profiles): Users can view their pet profiles in the home screen, swiping left to view more.
+- **Home Screen** (for displaying pet profiles): Users can view their current pet profiles in the home screen, swiping left to view more.
+To view the note details, just press on the note box and the note details screen will open, and editing the notes is simple, users just need to press on the 3 dots icon at the top right corner of the screen.
+If there are no notes displayed in the pet profile, users are prompted to add new notes for the pet.
+Once added, the note will be automatically pinned to the pet.
 Users can press the ‘Add’ button at the bottom of the screen to add more pets (same as ‘Add Pet’ in profile screen).
-To edit the pet profile, click on the 3 dots icon on the top right of the pet info box.
+To edit the pet profile, click on the ‘Edit Pet Profile’ button on the top right of the pet info box.
+Users can also archive a pet in the edit pet profile function.
+Once pressed, the pet will go to the archived pets list in ‘My Pets’ and will not be displayed in the home screen.

 - **Library Screen** (for looking up care guides): Users can choose to view either dog or cat information.
 There are over two hundred dog and cat breeds in the library.
-When searching for a breed, the library will present information on the chosen breed across 5 to 6 aspects (About, Health, Grooming, Exercise, Training and Nutrition for Dog and About, Appearance & Colors, Personality, Care, and Health for Cat).
+When searching for a breed, the library will present information on the chosen breed across 5 to 6 aspects (About, Health, Grooming, Exercise, Training, and Nutrition for Dog and About, Appearance, Personality, Care, and Health for Cat).

 - **Forum Screen** (for asking questions and engaging in discussions): Users can search for posts to find information, post questions or thoughts for comments and engagement, and interact with other users by commenting, voting, and sharing posts.
+Moreover, users are allowed to mark the location, pin posts, save posts and delete posts created by themselves.
+They can apply filters to the posts in the forum screen.
+Options include: saved posts, pinned posts, crowd alert/not crowd alert posts.
+By turning on the crowd alert button,  users can visually notify others since the background color of the post will be changed into orange.
+The hotlines section allows users to call the corresponding hotlines when they encounter an emergency situation.
+For each post, there is a post details screen for the user to view the specific post.

+### Milestone 3

+In our third milestone, we integrated the bonus features of the app: Notebook and Push Notification features.

+- **Notebook Screen**  (for creating and managing notes): Users can create, manage and organize the notes in the notebook screen.
+To create a new note, press on the ‘Add’ button at the bottom of the screen.
+Once users finish taking notes, pressing the back button will automatically save the note.
+The notes can be viewed in either ‘All notes’ or ‘Folders’ mode.
+To search for the notes, users can simply search it in the search bar on top of the screen.
+To edit the notes, simply press on the 3 dots icon at the top right corner of the screen.
+Users can move notes to a folder, pin to a specific pet profile, and delete.
+If users are in the ‘folders’ view, pressing on the 3 dots icon will also allow users to create new folders.
+To manage the folders, users can press the menu icon at the top left corner of the screen.
+Users can either create new folders or delete existing ones.
+To view the notes in full screen, just press on the notes.
+Users can customize the background color of the notes to their liking, move to a folder, pin to a pet profile, and delete this note.

+- **Push Notification** (for receiving notifications): Users will receive notifications when other users comment on/upvote/downvote on their posts.

 ## Implementing Features